pthom/fiatlight_doc/intro_source.md

 # Fiatlight

 *Create Applications Instantly with One Line of Code*

-With Fiatlight, you can instantly generate rich, interactive user interfaces.
+With Fiatlight, you can instantly generate truly rich user interfaces from your functions signatures.

 For example, the application below combines two functions:
 * `generate_image`: creates an AI-generated image from a prompt
 * `add_text_to_image`: adds custom text (a meme caption) to the image